| Sue Skoglund, EditorValerie Reid, Webmaster

 relation to the types of health information available, and discussed

+current research being done in this arena.
 Later in the afternoon, Duncan Sings-Alone presented an

 enlightening interactive program on Reiki Healing.
 Participants